-At Conway Medical Center, we understand how challenging life becomes when you live with chronic joint pain caused by arthritis, injuries or other conditions.
+At CMC Joint Replacement Center, we understand how challenging life becomes when you live with chronic joint pain caused by arthritis, injuries or other conditions.
 When your ability to move and get around the way you used to be able to, becomes increasingly difficult and painful, you can turn to our Joint Replacement Center.

 Patients who have total hip or total knee replacements typically recover quickly.
 You can expect to walk the day of your surgery.
-Generally, patients are able to return to driving in 2 to 4 weeks, dancing in 4 to 6 weeks and golf in 6 to 12 weeks.
+Most patients can safely go home the same day or the day after surgery.
+Generally, patients are able to return to driving in 2 to 4 weeks, go back to work in 6 to 8 weeks, and golf in 6 to 12 weeks.
 Your total joint team is dedicated to helping you return home and get back to the activities you enjoy.

 Learn More About Joint Replacement